xancandal/osx-apps/README.md

 Also edit the ```Refresh every parameter``` with for example ```3,600 s```.

-_NOTE_: I recommend you to try the Bezel theme on Growl.
+_NOTE_: I recommend you try the Bezel theme on Growl.

 ### To create the OSX Application (Bundle)

-Open AppleScipt Editor, and create a new Application which it´s named ```MagicMouse.app``` with:
+Open AppleScript Editor, and create a new Application with the name ```MagicMouse.app``` with:

 ```
 tell application "Growl"